 Google Voice is free for personal use.
 However, you’ll still have to pay extra for:

 The only way to avoid these fees is to pay for a Google Voice for business plan.
 However, the differences between a free plan and the Google Starter plan are minimal (beyond the ability to have multiple users be able to access Google Voice) — which means you’ll have to upgrade if you want new features.
-If you want more than the basics with the Google Standard plan, it’ll cost $20 per month per user to access ring groups, auto-attendants, and on-demand call recording.
+If you want more than the basics with the Google Standard plan, it’ll cost $20 per month per user to access ring groups, auto-attendants in Google Voice, and on-demand call recording.

-Google Voice’s plan prices are different from Google Workspace.
+Google Voice’s prices are different from Google Workspace.
 While paying for Google Voice unlocks call features, you’ll also need to pay for Google Workspace to use your number for business purposes.

 Google Workspace plans start at $6 per user per month to get started.
 This means it costs a minimum of $16 per month per user to use Google Voice for business call forwarding and other key features your team needs.